sparkapi/SparkAndroid/README.md

 ## Configuration

-Once you [register](http://www.sparkplatform.com/register/developers) as a Spark developer and receive your Spark Client Id and Client Secret, open the [SparkAPI.java](./src/com/sparkplatform/api/SparkAPI.java) file and set the `sparkClientKey` and `sparkClientSecret` class variables.
-You must also set the `sparkAPIUserAgent` with the name of your app or your API requests will not be accepted.
-The `sparkCallbackURL` can also be customized but you most likely will want to use the default value to start.
+Once you [register](http://www.sparkplatform.com/register/developers) as a Spark developer and receive your Spark Client Id and Client Secret, open the [sparkapi.properties](./res/raw/sparkapi.properties) file and set the `API_KEY` and `API_SECRET` properties.
+You must also set the `USER_AGENT` with the name of your app or your API requests will not be accepted.

 Get a handle to a `SparkAPI` object via the `getInstance()` singleton static method.
 If the instance has not been created, `SparkAPI` will be instantiated and returned with your configuration.